We've got your back

 This is not an insurance policy and should not be considered as a replacement or stand-in for homeowners or commercial insurance.

 The Property Protection Plan is at no additional charge to Hosts.

 Landowners seeking payment under the Property Protection Plan must cooperate with Hipcamp and its insurers, including providing documentation of the loss they’re claiming and agreeing to inspection if necessary.

-- Personal effects in the home including jewelry, artwork, etc.;
+- Personal items in the home including jewelry, artwork, etc.

-If you believe a camper has caused property damage or loss, you should first contact Hipcamp Support within 14 days of the camper’s check out (or before the next camper checks in, whichever is earlier) to notify Hipcamp of the property damage.
+If you believe a camper has caused property damage or loss, you need to contact Hipcamp Support within 14 days of the camper’s check out (or before the next camper checks in, whichever is earlier) to notify Hipcamp of the property damage.
 You should also file a police report.